 The kind of technical precision that deserves a website loading in under a second, not three.

-Both promise “easy content management”, when all most people want to do is update their case studies once a month.
+Both promise “easy content management,” when all most people want to do is update their case studies once a month.

 Here’s what I built instead.

-Loads in under a second globally via Netlify CDN.
+It loads in under a second globally via Netlify CDN.

 No template limitations.
 No platform lock-in.
 No “upgrade your plan” conversations.